 ‘Lacrimae Mundi’ covers a wide range of themes.
-Opening track “Carpe Noctem” reflects grief and loss.
+The opening track “Carpe Noctem” reflects grief and loss.
 One listen to the crisp and heavy opening riff, and you know you are in for some traditional doom in the vein of Candlemass and Solitude Aeturnus.
 However, Elliott’s Keep mix in touches of traditional metal as well.
-Ken’s varied vocal delivery throughout the record keep things in both realms.
+Ken’s varied vocal delivery throughout the record keeps things in both realms.

 “Tempest” follows with a drum intro reminiscent of Confessor.
 The song references the epic poem Aeneid by Virgil, believed to be written sometime between 29 and 19 BC, recounting death at the hands of a stormy sea.
 Ken’s bass work shines through on the portent that is “The Doom of Men” while “Banished in Shadows” is told from the point of view of a heretic during the Spanish Inquisition and features a prominent guitar solo.